-At the beginning of spring, between the end of March and the beginning of April, the Oxford-Cambridge Boat Race takes place, one of the most historic sporting events in the United Kingdom.
+At the beginning of spring, between the end of March and the beginning of April, the Oxford-Cambridge Boat Race is usually held, one of the most historic sporting events in the United Kingdom.
 The rowing teams of the Universities of Oxford and Cambridge have been competing on the River Thames near London since the middle of the 19th century.

-Specifically, the race has a length of almost 7,000 meters from the neighborhoods of Putney to Mortlake and, as you can imagine from its long history, is one of the most popular spectacles in the city of London, gathering 250,000 people every year.
+Specifically, the regatta is almost 7,000 meters long from the neighborhoods of Putney to Mortlake and, as you can imagine from its long history, is one of the most popular spectacles in the city of London, gathering 250,000 people every year.

 - When...
-Between the end of March and the beginning of April.
+Between late March and early April.

-2. Stroll around Chelsea neighborhood at Chelsea Flower Show
+2. Stroll through the Chelsea neighborhood at the Chelsea Flower Show

-At the end of May, the Chelsea Flower Show is held in the Chelsea neighborhood, a very popular landscape festival that already has more than a century of history.
-It is organized at the Royal Hospital of Chelsea, whose grounds have an extension of more than four hectares in which various and beautiful floral displays are organized.
+At the end of May, the Chelsea Flower Show is held in Chelsea, a very popular landscape festival that has been going on for more than a century.
+It is organized at the Royal Hospital in Chelsea, whose grounds have an extension of more than four hectares in which various and beautiful floral displays are organized.
 Every year almost 200,000 thousand people visit this event in order to learn about the latest trends in landscaping and decoration.

 In addition, restaurants, cafes and stores in the Chelsea neighborhood decorate their windows and facades with flowers and plants.
 So if your trip coincides with this show do not hesitate to stroll through this neighborhood and enjoy the magic of this show.

 3. Have fun without limits at London Games Festival